American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 Will these cards and their reward levels be valid next year, or the year after?

 - We keep this guide fully up to date, but we cannot predict future credit card offers.
-While American Express has remained stable in its offering (and has arguably increased the benefits), ANZ and Kiwibank have routinely downgraded the benefits cardholders enjoy while keeping the annual fees the same.
+While American Express has remained stable in its offering (and has arguably increased the benefits), the banks have slowly downgraded the benefits cardholders enjoy while keeping the annual fees the same or increasing them.

 - Our suggestion is to take advantage of the benefits by applying for the credit card that suits your needs and has the greatest benefits right now - you can always switch cards later on.